-Why carry an IDP while driving in Iceland?
+Why carry an International Driving Permit while driving in Iceland?

 Your IDP is a valid form of identification in more than 150 countries worldwide and contains your name, photo and driver information in the 12 most widely spoken languages in the world – it is understandable to most of the local officials and authorities of the countries you visit.